 Beautiful brocade goods made by minority ethnic people will be a good souvenir

-You can rent ethnic costume to take photos
+You can rent an ethnic costume to take photos

 After that, you should keep on walking to Ta Van village of Dzay people.
 In that village, you will see and feel the real daily life of the ethnic minority and still, other breathtaking scenes.
 The people are friendly and helpful.
 Trying exotic local food at a restaurant is also a must.

-Exploring the centre market of Sapa before catching a bus back to Hanoi is another great thing to do.
-Ethnic people sell their goods here, from the colourful handicraft, homemade wine to silver bracelets.
+Exploring the center market of Sapa before catching a bus back to Hanoi is another great thing to do.
+Ethnic people sell their goods here, from the colorful handicraft, homemade wine to silver bracelets.
 On Saturday, it turns into Sapa Love Market.
 Single young men and ladies will gather to sing, dance and find their other half.